zetavg/chromium-website/site/chromium-os/developer-library/reference/development/cros-commit-pipeline/index.md

 As of January 2020, ChromeOS is using the parallel CQ.
 This documentation has been updated to reflect how that behaves.

-A gross simplification of the ChromeOS Continous Integration (CI):
+A gross simplification of the ChromeOS Continuous Integration (CI):
 ![Simplified diagram of ChromeOS CQ pipeline](/chromium-os/developer-library/reference/development/cros-commit-pipeline/simplified_cq_pipeline.png)

 The CQ collects all changes in the patch series, along with any changes linked